kashalls/kashalls/README.md

 ---

-<p align="center">hi, i'm <a href="https://jordanjones.org/">Jordan Jones</a>, a self-taught full stack web developer and homelab enthusiast. i run my own <a href="https://github.com/kashalls/home-cluster">kubernetes cluster</a> in my home and a proxmox cluster in a datacenter. my free time consists of tinkering with sip devices, pagers, adsb writing custom integrations for products like freepbx, whmcs, wordpress, and many more.</p>
+<p align="center">hi, i'm <a href="https://jordanjones.org/">Jordan Jones</a>, a self-taught full stack web developer and homelab enthusiast. i run my own <a href="https://github.com/kashalls/home-cluster">kubernetes cluster</a> in my home and a proxmox cluster in a datacenter. my free time consists of watching anime and tinkering with sip devices, pagers, ads-b, writing custom integrations for products like freepbx, whmcs, wordpress, and many more.</p>

 ---